mapillary/mapillary_sls/README.md

 ## 📦 Package structure

-- `images_vol_X.zip`: images, split into 6 parts for easier download
+- `images_vol_X.zip`: images, split into 6 parts for easier download.
-- `metadata.zip`: a single zip archive containing the metadata
+- `metadata.zip`: a single zip archive containing the metadata.
+- `patch_vX.Y.zip`: unzip any patches on top of the dataset to upgrade.

 All the archives can be extracted in the same directory resulting in the following tree: